steveam1/Attention-Is-All-You-Need/README.md

 - **Limited Linguistic Diversity in Experiments:** All experiments focus on European language pairs (English-German, English-French) and English parsing.
 The paper doesn't validate on morphologically rich languages, low-resource languages, or non-Indo-European families, limiting confidence in universal generalizability.

 - **Training Stability Not Addressed:** The paper doesn't discuss training stability, convergence properties, or common difficulties.
-Later practitioners discovered Transformers can be sensitive to learning rate scheduling and initialization, which the paper never mentions.
+Later practitioners discovered Transformers can be sensitive to learning rate scheduling and initialization which the paper never mentions.

 - **Systematic Analysis of Attention Heads Missing:** Although the paper includes compelling attention visualizations, it lacks systematic analysis of what functions different heads serve.
 Do certain heads consistently perform specific roles?
 How much redundancy exists?
 Can heads be pruned?